singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 Imagine you have a conveyor belt that transfers items across a factory.
 Latency is the time it takes an item to go from one side to another.Throughput is the number of items that roll off the conveyor belt per second.

 - Building a fatter conveyor belt will not change latency.
-It will, however,  change throughput and band­ width.
+It will, however,  change throughput and band­width.
 You can get more items on the belt, thus transferring more in a given unit of time.
 - Shortening the belt will decrease latency, since items spend less time in transit.
 It won't change the throughput or bandwidth.
 The same number of items will roll off the belt per unit of time.
 - Making a faster conveyor belt will change all three.
 The time it takes an item to travel across the factory decreases.
 More items will also roll off the conveyor belt per unit of time.
 - Bandwidth is the number of items that can be transferred per unit of time, in the best possible condi­tions.
 Throughput is the time it really takes, when the machines perhaps aren't operating smoothly.